 These data indicate that one dose of the Pfizer vaccine protects against severe disease to a similar extent as would be provided by natural exposure.
 The report’s authors interpret this result as supportive evidence for delaying the rollout of second vaccine doses.
-Instead, more single injections could be provided to high-risk groups.
+Instead, they suggest that more single injections could be provided to high-risk groups.

 Study author Susanna Dunachie, NIHR Global Research Professor at the Nuffield Department of Medicine, says, ‘In immunology, this [the expansion of target areas] is a positive thing because it means you’re more likely to retain protection against new virus mutations’.